bwestlin/bwestlin.github.io/_posts/2014-07-18-play-disable-csrf-for-single-action.md

 ---
 layout: post
-title:  "Disabling CSRF filter for single action in Play"
+title:  "Disabling the CSRF filter for a single action in Play"
 date:   2014-07-17 22:20:21
 tags: playframework scala
 ---